 The deadline for final comments was June 15, 2011.
-The final plan was adopted by the Vice President of Engineering & Water Quality on June 24, 2011 and was submitted to California Department of Water Resources within 30 days of approval.
+The final plan was adopted by the Vice President of Engineering & Water Quality on \\\\\\ and was submitted to California Department of Water Resources within 30 days of approval.
 Appendix A presents a copy of the signed Resolution of Plan Adoption.
 In addition to the resolution, Appendix A also contains the following:

-- Any comments received during the public review of this plan. - Minutes from the public hearing. - Correspondence between Cal Water and participating agencies.
+- Any comments received during the public review of this plan. - Minutes from the public meeting. - Correspondence between Cal Water and participating agencies.

-A copy of the final version of this plan will be sent to the agencies listed in Table 1.2-1 and to the California State Library.
+A final version of this report will be sent to the California State Library and to the agencies listed in Table 1.2-1.